-At March 2025, accumulated OCL included \$29.4 million of pretax net deferred gains for foreign currency exchange contracts that are expected to be reclassified to earnings during the next 12 months.
-The amounts ultimately reclassified to earnings will depend on exchange rates in effect when outstanding derivative contracts are settled.
+At March 2024, accumulated OCL included \$29.8 million of pretax net deferred losses for foreign currency exchange contracts and a \$2.3 million pre-tax deferred gain for interest rate swap contracts, which are expected to be reclassified to earnings during the next 12 months.
+The amounts ultimately reclassified to earnings will depend on exchange rates and interest rates in effect when outstanding derivative contracts are settled.